Sjeiti/ronvalstarnl/src/data/markdown/post_animating-svg.md

 ### SVGator

-Is a good candidate, but it is not as good as Flash (but two dollars cheaper).
+SVGator is a possibility, but it is not as good as Flash (two dollars cheaper though).
+It is an online web application.
 You can try it out but the 14-day trial sucks a bit because it doesn't reflect all the possibilities.

+You cannot draw things so you have to start your SVG creation in something like Illustrator or Inkscape and import it.

+The user interface really lacks in UX.
+For instance the button that collapse the animation row is the size of the tiny icon.
+And a lot of icon buttons lack the title attribute, so you have to guess at their functionality.
+This makes animating itself rather unintuitive.
+It's also a pity that animation is divided into properties: you cannot simply transform an element, you have to scale, rotate and translate separately.
+There is an annoying bug where the interface can flip into a state where it cannot drag-select items anymore (because of a JS error blocking execution).
+It has keyboard shortcuts, but they don't always work.
+But maybe that is because they assume Apple users.

+It's also a pity that the resulting output is not optimised for web.
+My imported SVG had digits with an accuracy of one floating point (ie 231.3).
+But SVGator turns all those into six, and in most cases with five trailing zeroes (ie 231.300000).
+Which is really accurate, but when I ran my simple animation through an optimiser I got more than 50% reduction in filesize.

+Once you get used to these things
+It makes Adobe Animate well worth the two dollar difference.

 /*
 https://app.svgator.com/pricing#/